The Ultimate 7 Day Peru Itinerary for Adventure-Lovers

 Which Huacachina Day Trip to Choose From

 I don’t recommend going to Huacachina on your own, as that would involve renting a car and driving 4.5 hours.
 Taking a day trip tour makes it super easy.
 You can just sit back, relax, and enjoy the day!
+However, if you are the kind of person who wants to drive yourself and be on your own time schedule, check out renting a car in Lima through DiscoverCars.
+It’s about $40/day.

 There are a few tour companies to choose from.
 This is the exact tour we went on through Peru Hop and it was great!
 I highly recommend doing this group tour with them.
 It costs $139/person for this full-day experience.